freenas/freenas-docs/userguide/storage.rst

   when the pool is unlocked.
 This enables %brand% to begin accessing the decrypted data.
 Individual services can be prevented from restarting by opening :guilabel:`Restart Services` and deselecting them.
-However, this can prevent those services from properly accessing the unlocked pool.
+Deselecting services can prevent them from properly accessing the unlocked pool.

 * :guilabel:`Create Passphrase`: Add a passphrase to the encryption key.